 Option 4: inter-slot FH, the hopping is based on each slot, i.e., repetitions in a certain slot use a single hop.

-Option 5: combination of option 2 and option 4 based on the repetition number and the configured RV sequence.
+Option 5: the hopping is based on the repetition number and the configured RV sequence.
 [ZTE,2390]

 For RV sequence {0, 0, 0, 0}, hopping boundary can occur at each repetition.